 Upon leaving treatment, my dad and step-mom graciously took me in and allowed me to begin the hellaciously long, slow, and difficult process of recovery.
 My days were spent in therapy, 12-step meetings, and bed…there was nothing else.
-Divorce looming, parental performance abysmal, 3 packs a day, waking up at noon, crying a half a dozen times each morning, afternoon, and evening, along with a newly formed habit of eating chocolate cake (and whatever else I could cram down my pie spout) in the middle of the night.
+Divorce looming, parental performance abysmal, 3 packs a day of cigarettes, sleeping until noon, crying a half a dozen times each morning, afternoon, and evening, along with a newly-formed habit of eating chocolate cake (and whatever else I could cram down my pie spout) in the middle of the night.
 Needless to say, I was not on a winning streak.
 I was down, but not…. well, I was very, very down.
 There were glimpses of energy, but fleeting and vastly spackled.
 For each good morning was followed by 3 or 4 bad days of bedridden depression.
 I truly wanted to make changes, and I wanted to get out of bed, but there just didn’t seem to be that option.
 I honestly felt like I was tethered to the sheets.
-There is no darker hole.
+There is no darker hole that I can imagine.

 The conversation with my dad had really pissed me off.
-How dare him bother me with questions, love, and concern while I am trying to live a life of solitude and misery.
+How dare him to bother me with questions, display love, and show concern while I am trying to live a life of solitude and misery.
 I was frustrated and I needed a smoke.
 I walked outside and fired one up.
-I was afraid that my dad would soon follow and want to talk-through the problem, so I began to walk away.
-As has been a common theme through my life, I did not want to talk through the problem, I wanted to be angry.
-I wanted the feeling of rage cause it gives me that rush, which I so deeply crave.
-I walked to the end of the driveway with my very “not stylish” mom jeans and oversized tablecloth for a tee shirt.
-I would not say that my blue jeans were stone-washed, but I would not argue that they weren’t.
-They weren’t exactly white, but they were not exactly blue either.
-I don’t know fashion, and I don’t really understand the white after/before Labor Day thing, but I am sure of this….There was NO time of year where I would look as if I knew anything about how to dress.
+I was afraid that my dad would soon follow and want to talk through the problem, so I began to walk away.
+As has been a common theme throughout my life, I did not want to talk through the problem, I wanted to be angry.
+I wanted the feeling of rage because it gives me that rush which I so deeply crave.
+I walked to the end of the driveway with my very “not stylish” mom jeans and oversized tablecloth for a tee shirt along with my big puffy tennis shoes that looked like they were designed for old people to mow grass in.
 I had no idea where I was going to walk.
 I had no preconceived ideas or expectations of how far I would go.
 I don’t know who or what was guiding me along the next 30 minutes of my life, and I don’t know what message was being transmitted.
 The only thing I knew for sure was this:

 1. Something was telling me NOT to go back to bed.

-2. There were two light posts, maybe 30 yards apart, one called out “start” and the other sang “finish”
+2. There were two light posts, maybe 40 yards apart, one called out “Start” and the other sang “Finish”.